gher-uliege/gher-uliege.github.io/Diva-Workshops/index.md

   <link rel="stylesheet" href="../assets/css/academicons.css">
 </head>

+Since 2006, we organize workshops for the users, principally members of the region groups responsible for the climatology production in [SeaDataNet](https://www.seadatanet.org/).
+During these workshop, several experts are present to help newcomers, but also latest developments are presented for advanced users.
+Generally a wish-list from users is established at the end of the workshop.

+[Previous workshops](./Previous-workshops.md): information about the previous workshops.

 # Diva Workshop -- 2018

 This page provide the relevant information about the Diva user workshops organised in the frame of H2020 [SeaDataCloud](https://www.seadatanet.org/) project. [`Diva`](https://github.com/gher-ulg/DIVA) and [`divand`](https://github.com/gher-ulg/divand.jl) are software tools implementing advanced techniques to generate gridded fields from in situ observations.